- 1 Investing In Your Fingernail Health

 Nail clubbing is an extreme example that shows how your fingernail health relates to the rest of your body.

 Spoon-Shaped Nails (Koilonychia)

-Koilonychia nails are abnormally thin and flat and often curve at a severe enough angle to hold liquid in your nail.
+Koilonychia nails are abnormally thin and flat and often curve at a severe enough angle to hold liquid in your nails.